 These six tasty foods are just a few of an all-natural bounty that can help you level out those spiking stress levels!

-This stalk veggie and fine-dining favorite – which I would argue tastes just as good steamed as baked – can ease anxious thoughts and depression thanks to a healthy helping of folic acid.
-This nutrient (aka the vitamin B9) can only be consumed with food (supplements aren’t an option), and a deficiency of folic acid has been linked to increased anxious thoughts and depression.
+This stalk veggie and fine-dining favorite – which I would argue tastes just as good steamed as baked – can ease anxious thoughts thanks to a healthy helping of folic acid.
+This nutrient (aka the vitamin B9) can only be consumed with food (supplements aren’t an option), and a deficiency of folic acid has been linked to increased anxious thoughts.

 One of those much-lauded “superfoods”, blueberries are stock-piled with vitamins, phytonutrients, and antioxidants.
 The latter, especially, are considered vital for stress relief, along with multipurpose Vitamin C. These two essentials can repair and protect our body’s cells, which take a beating when we’re over-anxious.

 It’s the omega-3 fatty acids found in this sea-faring meat that earn it a spot on this list.
 Known for enhancing mood and creating an uplifting feeling, omega-3s keep our cortisol (the “stress hormone”) and adrenaline levels where they ought to be.
 If you’re not a fish fan, other fatty meats such as grass-fed beef offer similar omega-3 benefits.